jgscott/SDS383D/README.md

+# Important notice

+Starting on Wednesday 1/25, we will meet in GDC 7.514 -- NOT in Parlin 301.

 # SDS 383D

 Welcome to SDS 383D, a Ph.D.-level course on statistical modeling.
 All course materials can be found through this GitHub page.